-Many physical origins of the conformity at high-redshift are proposed, such as assembly bias (e.g., Hearin et al. 2016; Berti et al. 2017), inhibition of gas cooling around massive galaxies (Hartley et al. 2015; Kawinwanichakij et al. 2016), and combinations of several quenching processes.
+are proposed, such as assembly bias (e.g., Hearin et al. 2016; Berti et al. 2017), inhibition of gas cooling around massive galaxies (Hartley et al. 2015; Kawinwanichakij et al. 2016), and combinations of several quenching processes.
 In any case, the physical causes of conformity are still unclear at any redshift.

-We detect a significant conformity signal around galaxies with $\log(M/M\odot) > 11.3$ (see Fig. 12).
+We detect a significant conformity signal around galaxies with $\log(M/M{\odot}) > 11.3$ (see Fig. 12).
 Importantly, these central galaxies have almost the same halo masses as shown in Fig. 8 and Table 3.
-This is direct evidence that there exists galactic conformity not just caused by halo mass differences even at z>1 at least in high-mass haloes.
-We note that there is still a possibility that the observed conformity signal is caused by the central galaxies at the highest-stellar-mass range ($\log(M/M\odot) > 11.4$) in our sample, where red centrals have higher halo masses than blue centrals.
-However, the halo-mass errors in this mass range are very large.
-A larger sample is needed to test this possibility.
+This is direct evidence that there exists galactic conformity not just caused by halo mass differences even at z > 1 at least in high-mass haloes.
+We note that the halo masses of red centrals with $\log(M/M{\odot}) > 11.4$ are larger than those of blue centrals, suggesting that there is still a possibility that the observed conformity signal is caused by the highest-mass centrals in our sample.
+However, we also emphasise that the estimated halo masses for $\log(M/M{\odot}) >$ 11.4 have large error bars, especially for blue centrals.